ropensci/opencage/README.md

   - `bounds`: The `bounds` parameter restricts the possible results to a defined bounding box.
-A bounding box is a named numeric vector with four coordinates specifiying its south-west and north-east corners:
+A bounding box is a named numeric vector with four coordinates specifying its south-west and north-east corners:
     `(xmin, ymin, xmax, ymax)`.
 The bounds parameter can most easily be specified with the `oc_bbox()` helper, for example like `bounds = oc_bbox(-0.56, 51.28, 0.27, 51.68)`.
 OpenCage provides a